 I'm also nearing the end of the CP process for The Book, so I'm even more of a mess.
 In a...good way?
 I think?
 It's like I'm too worried about college and my senior year and my (as yet nonexistent) senior project to even care about it right now.
 My Give a Shit Radar is not broken, just...put on hold.
 Eh, that might be a mixed metaphor...but guess what...I don't give a shit!!!
 WOOO!!!!

 *laughs hysterically, cries, drinks more tea*

 I've been working on Contracted a lot, actually.
 It's new.
 It doesn't terrify me with the amount of work it needs (yet).
-My writing style for this one is slightly more elevated than what I use for my YA WIPs -- not that I dumb down for YA; it's just that these characters are high-ranking, well-educated people who speak better than the average teenager.
+My writing style for this one is slightly more elevated than what I use for my YA WIPs -- not that I simplify for YA; it's just that these characters are people who speak better and pay more attention to propriety than the average teenager.
 However, I've found that as I stress and stay up late to write, the writing deteriorates.
 Or maybe...am I trying too hard?

 British History to 1688 is my favorite class so far.